Welcome to Bradford College

 Moodle – here you can submit your assignments, download resources, track and monitor your progress and send messages directly to you tutor and other learners on your programme.

 Library Resources – our Library staff are here to help you find resources both physically and online to support you during your time at college.
 They can also help with study skills and referencing.
-Our main library is on the second floor of David Hockney Building.
+Our main library is on the ground floor of David Hockney Building.
 We also have a second library supporting the courses taught at Trinity Green in the Success Centre on the ground floor of Trinity Green.

 Finance and Bursary Support

-Here at the college, we provide financial support to you while you study with us.
+Here at the College, we provide financial support to you while you study with us.

 We can offer help with childcare bursaries, teacher training bursaries, free meals and other forms of financial support to help you alongside your education.